Hire Space

 Sustainability

-Setting And Meeting Sustainable Event Objectives: A Guide For Event Professionals With isla
+Setting and Meeting Sustainable Event Objectives: A Guide for Event Professionals with isla

 Meeting the UN's target of Net Zero emissions by 2050 requires drastic changes in the way we deliver events.
 Fortunately, the industry is moving towards greener solutions, but it's key that eventprofs understand how to set and measure targets for events.

 In 2022, isla, the sustainability body for the events industry, released a tool called TRACE, which helps eventprofs to record and represent the data around event emissions.
-We spoke to them to discuss how eventprofs can set, measure, and report on their sustainable objectives to help move the industry in the right direction.
+We spoke to them to discuss how eventprofs can set, measure and report on their sustainable objectives to help move the industry in the right direction.
+Below they've shared guidance on everything from initial target-setting, to adjusting your goals, as well as resources to help planners at any stage of their sustainability journey.

 What are sustainable objectives and why are they important?